Android Proxy Settings: How to Use a Proxy on Android

 Step 2.
 Find your Wi-Fi network.
 If you’re currently connected to it, it should be the topmost option.

 Step 3.
-Select the Gear icon at the right side and tap Modify.
+Select the Gear icon on the right side and tap Modify.
 This will open a preferences popup.
+If you can’t see the Gear icon, touch and hold the network name and tap Modify network.

 Step 4.
-In the popup, you’ll see the Proxy dropdown.
+In the popup, tap on Advanced options to extend the menu.
+You’ll see the Proxy dropdown.
 Expand it.

 Step 5.
 In the dropdown, select Manual.